JAFAX/giron-service/README.md

 # giron-service

-An API for managing panels.
+An API for managing live events, panels, and video screenings.
 Will be used by the JAFAX mobile and tablet app